vincentlemstra/vincentlemstra/README.md

 And I fell in love with programming
 -----------------------------------

-While doing tedious repetitive tasks in my current job I reached for a programming solution (using Dynamo with Python scripts in Revit).
+While doing tedious repetitive tasks in my last job, I reached for a programming solution (using Dynamo with Python scripts in Revit).
 And I loved it.
-The problem solving part really clicked with me.
 So I decided to make a career switch.

 * 🌍  I'm based in The Netherlands
 * 🖥️  See my portfolio at [vincentlemstra](http://vincentlemstra.github.io/)